dpriskorn/ItemSubjector/README.md

 * This project has been used in a scientific paper I wrote together with [Houcemeddine Turki](https://scholia.toolforge.org/author/Q53505397)

+## Rewrite 2022:
+* Important to break down methods to 1 method 1 task to increase readability. -> helps reuse in other projects.
+* Important to avoid resetting attributes and instantiate classes instead. -> helps reuse in other projects.
+* Simplify as much as possible to keep the whole thing lean and avoid scope creep. -> helps reuse in other projects.
+(KISS-principle)
+* Difficult to judge which features are used and which are not.
+User testing would be nice.
+* UML diagrams are nice.
+They give a good quick overview.

 # Thanks
 During the development of this tool the author got a help multiple times from **Jan Ainali** and **Jon Søby**